Masscan/masscan.github.io/_posts/2020-10-02-iptable-basics.md

 ~~~
 ACCEPT – Let the packet to pass through.

 DROP   – Drop the packet.
+This is best if you don't want the source to realize your system exists.

 RETURN – Stop traversing this chain  and  resume  at the  next rule in the previous (calling) chain.
 ~~~